cocoroutine/quilted/README.md

 It should be easy to visually parse content and sections.
 It should have a nice font and clean formatting.
 It should only contain everything that is necessary and nothing more.
 It should be tailored to the specific job.

-Quilted is an opinionated spec for a minimal, iconographed resume which makes it beautiful.
-Quilted aims to eliminate the often over content and complicated formatting of resumes by adhering to a single, minimal spec.
-Quilted uses modern iconography to reduce verbosity.
+Quilted™ is an opinionated spec for a minimal, iconographed resume which makes it beautiful.
+Quilted™ aims to eliminate the often over content and complicated formatting of resumes by adhering to a single, minimal spec.
+Quilted™ uses modern iconography to reduce verbosity.